 - used our low cost base to our client’s advantage and, together with all of the above, delivered a high quality legal service at a very efficient price.

-By highlighting the specific legal and jurisdictional risks to the other shareholder, we helped Mr X walk away with a better price for his shares, and a deal that was completed in record time.
+By highlighting the specific legal and jurisdictional risks to the other shareholder, we helped this UAE business owner sell his shares and walk away with a better price, and a deal that was completed in record time.

 As far as deals go, this one definitely gave us the opportunity to help our client achieve both, his commercial (sale of the shares) and personal (more time to focus on other matters) objectives.

-If you are a UAE business owner and thinking of a sale, you may also wish to read our post on the 5 key legal issues to consider when selling your business.
+If you are a UAE business owner and thinking of a sale, you may also wish to read our post on the 5 key legal issues to consider when selling your business or book a consultation with us.